getsentry/integration-platform-example/README.md

 Take a note of the forwarding addresses (ending with `.ngrok.io`), as you'll need them to setup your integration within [Sentry](https://sentry.io/).

 ### Step 2: Setup Sentry

 In your Sentry instance,

-1. Click Settings > Developer Settings > New Public Integration.
+1. Click Settings > Developer Settings > Create New Integration > Public Integration
 2. Give your integration an appropriate name and author.
 3. Specify a Webhook and Redirect URL with your ngrok forwarding address.
 Using the above example, with the python backend, it may look like this:
     - Webhook URL: `https://def456.ngrok.io/api/sentry/webhook/`
     - Redirect URL: `https://abc123.ngrok.io/sentry/setup/`
-> Note: On the free plan for ngrok, if your service restarts, [you will be issued a new forwarding address](https://ngrok.com/docs#getting-started-stable).
+> Note: On the free plan for ngrok, if your service restarts, you will be issued a new forwarding address.
 If this happens, be sure to update these URLs in Sentry to keep your app functional while developing or testing.
 4. Ensure 'Verify Installation' is checked.
 5. Ensure 'Alert Rule Action' is checked.
 6. In the textbox for 'Schema', paste in the entire [`integration-schema.json` file](integration-schema.json)